cryptuon/cryptuon_com/content/projects/maat-protocol.md

 showPagination: false
 ---

+The Future of Affiliate and Brand Marketing on Blockchain

 Maat Protocol is designed to revolutionize the affiliate and brand marketing industry by bringing it on-chain with web3.
 We are inspired by the Egyptian Goddess Maat, the embodiment of truth, balance, order, harmony, law, morality, and justice.
 Like Maat, we aim to bring these principles to affiliate marketing through transparency, fairness, and clarity.